hackbots-3414/2025_Reefscape/design/automations/leaveHome.md

 #  Leave Home

 ## Subsystems

-1. Drivetrain
+* Drivetrain
-1. Photon Vision
+* Photon Vision

-## Steps
+## Assumptions

-1. Move out of the Home
-1. Park near the Reef
+* We can see an April tag, or we have a predefined starting state that aligns with the robot's real position.
+* Chosen auton involves leaving the home.
+* The motors aren't blocked

-## Automations:
+## Operations

-1. Drivetrain: To allow Robot to get out
-1. Locate the Reef : PhotonVision
+`leaveHome`
+* Uses the pose estimator of the drivetrain, paired with photonvision, to estimate the robot's position.
+* Follows the current auton using PathPlanner.